michaelkotrous/daedalus/README.md

 ## How You Can Contribute
 Daedalus is far from its ideal state; my hope is to provide a script that will download the latest version of the eADMS dataset, convert the MDB tables to MySQL, and then merge the MySQL tables to create a rich, working dataset that can be exported to a format friendly to R, Stata, and other statistical packages.
 Here's some tasks that you can submit a pull request for, if you are up to doing so:

-- [X] Provide option in `cra.sh` that allows users to not enter mysql user password, if not needed.
 - [ ] Download the latest version of the eADMS dataset with wget or curl.
 - [ ] Update the csv files in ntsb_mdb_export directory to reflect the latest release.
 - [ ] Convert all tables in the MDB format of the eADMS dataset, or csv exports of those tables, to MySQL tables.
 This [sample script](https://app.ntsb.gov/avdata/eadmspub.sql.txt) provided by the NTSB that promises to create a SQL Server version of the database was a useful guide as I worked with the six tables I successfully converted.